-Christina left her job in finance and is the beauty entrepreneur behind the makeup line Belle en Argent, and Ann has a marketing practice, where she has helped hundreds of technology and CPG startups with growth.
+Ann has a marketing practice, where she has helped hundreds of technology and CPG startups with growth.
 She was one of the original bloggers for 90's "it girl brand" Jane Magazine (Conde Nast) and was in the founding team of one of Comcast's web portals, a Hulu competitor.

 Latinas & The Beauty Industry

 When we met we bonded over self-care and cremas y aceites for our skin.

 That is why we were both horrified to read studies that found that Latinas have more endocrine-disrupting chemicals in our bodies, like phthalates and parabens than white women.

 The study posited that this is likely because Latinas use more anti-aging creams and body lotions, many of which have more phthalates, parabens, phenols, polycyclic aromatic hydrocarbons, and even things with formaldehyde-releasing preservatives and arsenic.
 Unfortunately truly clean products are very expensive and have been historically marketed mainly to white women.

 No major health and wellness brands speak to us and our unique skin concerns, like hyperpigmentation, skin tone and more.
 We have yet to see ads on clean brands that portray us.
 Brands that target us too often use questionable products and harsh chemicals.